AsusControlCenter/Software-Dispatch-Guide/README.md

 This document will show you how to pack your own software package for ASUS Control Center.

 ## Identify the Package Path
+ASUS Control Center provide a elastic method to remote execute your installation progress.
+Before make your own software pool.
+You have to identify which SW deliver path is fit your software.

+- silent execute a command line
+- silent install .msi file
+- silent install .msu file
+- silent install .exe file

 ### Path A、 execute command mode